auth0/docs/articles/appliance/custom-domains/index.md

 Beginning with Appliance Build 5XXX, you may configure custom domains using the Management Dashboard.

 Custom domains allow you to expose one or more arbitrary DNS names for a tenant.
-Conventionally, Auth0 uses a three-part domain name for access, and it is the third portion of the domain name that varies depending on the tenant.
+Conventionally, Auth0 uses a three-part domain name for access, and it is the first portion of the domain name that varies depending on the tenant.

 The root tenant authority (RTA) is a special domain that is configured when the cluster is first set up.
 It is a privileged tenant from which certain manage operations for the cluster are available.
 The RTA is sometimes called the configuration domain, and all users that have access to the Management Dashboard belong to an application in the RTA.